metagentools/VStrains/README.md

 ### Minimum Node Coverage

 This sets the minimum node coverage for filtering the inaccurate nodes from initial assembly graph.
-By default, the node coverage is automatically set to 5% of median node coverage among the graph by tool, which demonstrates good result.
+By default, the node coverage is automatically set based on coverage distribution, which demonstrates good result among all tested datasets.
 Please use `-mc` flag to input the customized minimum node coverage if needed.

 ### Minimum Contig Length

-Since SPAdes usually output all the nodes from assembly graph as contigs, short output contig may lead to less accuracy and confidence.
-By default, contig with length less than 250bp (as 250bp is single read length from pair-end read) is filtered out.
-Please use `-ml` flag to input the customized minimum node coverage if needed.
+Since SPAdes usually output all the nodes from assembly graph as contigs, short or low coverage contig may lead to less accuracy and confidence.
+By default, single node contig with length less than 250bp or coverage less then `--mc` (defined above) is filtered out.
+Please use `-ml` flag to input the customized minimum contig length if needed.

 <a name="sec4"></a>
 # Citation